offalynne/Input/docs/8.1/Functions-(Color).md

 &nbsp;

-Gamepad color can be set for PlayStation console platforms, as well as on Windows or Linux with [Steamworks](Steamworks.md) which supports PlayStation 4, PlayStation 5, Xbox Elite Series 2, and Nintendo Switch Pro gamepads, as well as the Steam Controller.
+Gamepad color can be set for PlayStation console platforms, as well as on Windows or Linux with [Steamworks](Steamworks.md) which can set the LED on PlayStation 4, PlayStation 5, Xbox Elite Series 2, and Nintendo Switch Pro gamepads, as well as the Steam Controller.

 &nbsp;